Conditions in initial reception centres

-There is no common standard for initial reception centres, but Federal States have laid down standards to varying degrees in regional legislation through the various State Reception Acts (Landesaufnahmegesetz) and in regulations and directives.
-Where no standards for the accommodation of asylum seekers exist, the Federal States often take recourse to other regulations, such as general “sanitation plans” as they exist for other forms of communal accommodation (e.g. residential homes or homeless shelters).
+There is no common standard for initial reception centres, although Federal States have laid down standards to varying degrees in regional legislation through the various State Reception Acts (Landesaufnahmegesetze) and in regulations and directives.
+Where no standards for the accommodation of asylum seekers exist, the Federal States often refer to other regulations, such as general ‘sanitation plans’ as they exist for other forms of communal accommodation (e.g. residential homes or homeless shelters).

 As far as regulations on accommodation standards in the initial reception centres exist, these show considerable variety in terms of the required living space and equipment.
-The Refugee Reception Act of Baden-Württemberg stipulates that asylum seekers should have 4.5 m² of living space, while other regulations provide for 6 or 7 m² per person.1 A typical room in an initial reception centre has between 2 and 4 beds, there are chairs and a table and each resident has a locker for herself or himself.
+The Refugee Reception Act of Baden-Württemberg provides that asylum seekers should have 4.5m² of living space, while other regulations provide for 6 or 7m² per person.
+A typical room in an initial reception centre has between 2 and 4 beds, there are chairs and a table and each resident has a locker for themselves.
 Size of rooms may vary, but rooms with a single bed are highly exceptional.

-Most initial reception centres have a policy to accommodate single women and families in separate buildings or separate wings of their buildings, but in situations of overcrowding this policy could not be put into practice in many facilities in recent years.
+Most initial reception centres have a policy to accommodate single women and families in separate buildings or separate wings of their buildings.
+The AnKER centre in Manching/Ingolstadt for example provides separate rooms for vulnerable persons.

 Bath and toilet facilities usually consist of shower rooms and toilets which people have to share.
 Where guidelines are available, it is recommended that one shower should be available for 10 to 12 persons, but in some reception centres the ratio is worse than that, particularly in situations of overcrowding.
 Cleaning of shared space (halls, corridors) as well as of sanitary facilities is carried out by external companies in the initial reception centres.

 Food is supplied in the initial reception centres and is usually served in canteens on the premises of the centres.
 In general, two or more menus are on offer for lunch and the management of the catering facilities tries to ensure that specific food is provided with regard to religious sentiments.
 Some, but not all initial reception centres also have shared kitchen space which enables asylum seekers to cook their own food; in AnkER centres, for instance, cooking is not allowed.
 Refrigerators for the use of asylum seekers are available in some initial reception centres, but this seems to be the exception.
 In some centres, the management does not allow hot water boilers for asylum seekers as this would be forbidden by fire regulations.

-Even before the rise in numbers of asylum seekers made itself evident, studies showed that living conditions of asylum seekers differed considerably between regions and sometimes even within the same town.
+Studies have repeatedly shown that living conditions of asylum seekers differ considerably between regions and sometimes even within the same town.
 For example, some municipalities have a policy of generally allowing asylum seekers to live in apartments, which they have to find and rent on their own.
 In some areas, this is almost impossible in practice for many asylum seekers, since rents are unaffordable in privately owned apartments and space in council housing is extremely limited.
 This may lead to a situation in which asylum seekers have to stay in collective accommodation centres although they are technically not required to do so.

 Because different policies are pursued on regional and local level, it is impossible to make general statements on the standards of living in the follow-up accommodation facilities.

-It has also been pointed out that that living conditions in individual apartments are not automatically and always better than they are in accommodation centres (e.g. if apartments are provided in run-down buildings or if decentralised accommodation is only available in isolated locations).
-Nevertheless, the collective accommodation centres, and particularly the bigger ones (often referred to as “camps” by critics) are most often criticised by refugee organisations and other NGOs.
+It has also been pointed out that living conditions in individual apartments are not necessarily better than in accommodation centres (e.g. if apartments are provided in run-down buildings or if decentralised accommodation is only available in isolated locations).
+Nevertheless, the collective accommodation centres, and particularly the bigger ones (often referred to as ‘camps’ by critics) are most often criticised by refugee organisations and other NGOs.

-Furthermore, many facilities lack qualified staff, thus highlighting the crucial role played by NGOs and volunteers often have to take over authorities’ obligationsm in particular in the areas of counselling and integration.
-Lack of communication between authorities and NGOs and/or volunteers has also been reported.6
+Furthermore, many facilities lack qualified staff, thus highlighting the crucial role played by NGOs and volunteers, particularly regarding counselling and integration.
+A lack of communication between authorities and NGOs and/or volunteers has also been flagged as problematic.

-Fences are used around premises, particularly those of the bigger centres or of centres for which former industrial buildings or former army barracks.
+Fences are used around premises, particularly for large-scale centres, former industrial buildings or former army barracks.

 In some facilities asylum seekers have to report to staff upon leaving and upon return.
 Visitors have to report to staff and there are only limited visiting hours.
-In some cases, no overnight stays are allowed for visitors, even for spouses (see Access to Reception Centres).10
+In some cases, no overnight stays are allowed for visitors, even for spouses.

 Duration of stay

-In the absence of a consistent policy, the duration of stay in collective accommodation centres is dependent on the place of residence and sometimes it seems to be a matter of pure coincidence whether asylum seekers are allowed to move out of collective accommodation or not.
-If asylum seekers stay in collective accommodation for the whole duration of their asylum procedure (as it is generally prescribed by law) this often takes several years since the obligation applies to appeal procedures as well.
-In addition, people whose asylum applications have been rejected, are often obliged to stay in collective accommodation centres as long as their stay is “tolerated”.
-It has been argued that a stay in collective accommodation which lasts several years corresponds with increased health risks, especially an increased risk of mental disorders.
+The duration of stay in initial reception centres has been generally set at a maximum of 18 months following the reform in 2019 (see Freedom of movement).
+Following the initial reception period, a stay in other collective accommodation centres is also obligatory, until a final decision on the asylum application is reached.
+This often takes several years since the obligation applies to appeal procedures as well.
+In addition, people whose asylum applications have been rejected are now obliged to stay in collective accommodation centres as long as their stay is ‘tolerated’.
+It has been argued that a stay in collective accommodation which lasts several years increases health risks, especially with regard to mental health disorders.